 Data from two different, but demographically equivalent, samples were combined to create the final analysis sample (N = 64) used in this study.
 In the measures section that follows we refer to them as Sample 1 and Sample 2.
 Thirty-two previously unacquainted self-identifying female-sex dyads (64 total participants) from two liberal arts institutions in the Northeast of the United States participated in this study.
 Sample 1 (N = 24) is from a co-ed liberal arts college in the northeast US and Sample 2 (N = 40) is from a women’s liberal arts college in the northeast US.
 More specifically, twelve of the pairs, which derived from Sample 1, were students at a co-ed liberal arts college, while the remaining twenty pairs who came from Sample 2 attended a women’s liberal arts college.
 Initially, data was collected from same-sex and mixed-sex dyads that comprised of male and female gendered individuals.
 Sample 1 originally consisted of twenty-two pairs, twelve men and thirty-two women.
 Twenty-three pairs made up of forty-three women and one man, as well as two participants who did not identify with either gender category, formed Sample 2.
 For consistency, we limited participant data to same sex female pairs at the two colleges.

-Due these similarities across samples in regard to correlation patterns between significant variables within this study, the two datasets were combined.
+Due to these similarities across samples in regard to correlation patterns between significant variables within this study, the two datasets were combined.
 These participants were mostly first-year college students, with an average age of 18.85 (SD = 1.04).
 The sample was 48.44% White/European American, 9.38% Black/African-American, 28.12% Asian/Pacific Islander, 9.38% Latinx, and 4.69% mixed-race.
 There were 8 White/White pairs and 4 same race racial minority pairs, for a total of 12 same-race pairs.
 The remaining 20 were mixed race pairs, of which 15 were White/racial minority pairings and 5 were cross-racial minority group pairs.
 64.06% of the sample identified as heterosexual, and 25% identified as gay, lesbian or bisexual.

 Post interaction Measures